Dynamic DNS Update Frequency

 I have listed this as an AMD64 architecture issue because I only run AMD64, but I believe this issue is present in the other architectures as well.
 I also listed this as 2.0.1 issue because there is no option to select 2.0 and 2.0.1 like an all 2.x all option, but I know the issue exists in 2.0 AMD64.

-#2 Updated by Chris Mirchandani over 8 years ago
+#2 Updated by Chris Mirchandani almost 9 years ago

 Updates may take place if the IP on the WAN interface changes, but not if the pfSense device is behind a DSL or Cable router.
 When the public IP changes, the Dynamic DNS page shows the cached IP in red indicating that it knows the cashed IP is not the current public IP and that is has not updated the Dynamic DNS host with the current public IP.
 However, it does not update the Dynamic DNS host until 1:01 AM unless you change the cron time like in my example or if you edit the Dynamic DNS entry and save it even without making changes.